How to Transplant Your Plants to Bigger Pots

 For the indoor gardener, there are few things more frustrating than a plant that has outgrown its pot.
 You water and fertilize it dutifully, but it just keeps getting taller and leggier, constantly threatening to topple over.

-Finally, you’ve reached your breaking point and you know it’s time to transplant your beloved fiddleleaf fig (or another plant) into a bigger pot.
+Finally, you’ve reached your breaking point and you know it’s time to transplant your beloved fiddleleaf fig (or another plant) into a bigger pot with fresh soil.

 But how can you be sure?
 (I know the struggle.
-Sometimes I resist a larger pant size!)
+Sometimes I resist a larger pant size for myself!)

-Here are a few telltale signs that it’s time to give your plants some extra room to grow:
+Here are a few telltale signs that it’s time to give your plants some extra room to grow with bigger pots.

 • The plant is top-heavy and seems unstable in its pot.

-• The leaves are yellow or droopy, indicating that the plant is not getting enough water.
+• There are dead leaves or the leaves are yellow or droopy, indicating that the plant is not getting enough water.

 • There is little or no new growth.